-- Objective 5 Recruit or retain a veterinarian on staff to address the health and treatment needs of the animals entering the shelter.
-This would allow us to offer healthy, fully vetted animals. - Objective 6 Our new expansion/ adoption facility that is animal and people friendly will greatly help promote placement efforts, as it would allow our agency to hold and offer healthy animals more successfully.
+Objective 5 Recruit or retain a veterinarian on staff to address the health and treatment needs of the animals entering the shelter.
+This would allow us to offer greatly help promote placement efforts, as it would allow our agency to hold and offer healthy animals more successfully.
 We will continue to hold adoption events yearly along with "Hunting for Homes".